-Indira Guzman, a co-founder and director at the Community Language Cooperative.
-After her Chicano Studies degree at Metro State University, Indira has acted as a liaison for the Spanish speaking community throughout Denver.
-Growing up, Indira’s father was a pastor of a Spanish non-denominational church where she began her interpreting career at a young age.
+Indira Guzman, a co-founder, and director at the Community Language Cooperative.
+After her Chicano Studies degree at Metro State University, Indira has acted as a liaison for the Spanish-speaking community throughout Denver.
 Indira lives with her two children in Sheridan, Colorado where she is a fierce advocate for equitable education.
 Indira currently sits as a board member for the Sanctuary Christian Fellowship and Commún Denver and is part of the leadership team with Sheridan Rising Together for Equity.
 Indira enjoys spending time with her children and traveling for enjoyment.
 Indira is dedicated to building local capacity using the Language Justice model to build vibrant and effective multilingual spaces to foster open communication across languages and cultures.

 Jose Manuel Ramirez Perez

 Jose has been with the Community Language Cooperative for 18 months.
 He has a bachelor’s degree in International Business from La Universidad del Valle de México in Aguascalientes.
 He is currently working on his master’s degree in finance.
 Jose is always eager to help and learn while meeting amazing people in the process.
 In his free time, he likes to spend time with his friends and family, watching movies and observing the stars and planets with a telescope.

 Gabriela manages billing and accounts payable.
 She is currently at La Universidad Politécnica de Aguascalientes, working on a bachelor’s degree in International Business.
 Her passion is travel, meeting new people and new cultures.

 Language Justice Practitioner / Interpreter